Igor González de Galdeano: Early racing career

 Yet, González de Galdeano saved his best for the Vuelta a España in September.
 González de Galdeano won two stages – a 6 km prologue around Murcia and a mountain stage which finished in Arcalis, Andorra.
 Despite his excellent time-trialling skills, González de Galdeano eventually missed out on claiming the overall victory of the race when he lost nearly four minutes to the eventual race winner Jan Ullrich on the penultimate stage, a time-trial, and so finished second.
 González de Galdeano also missed out on the points classification on the final stage when, having taken a lead into the final day, Frank Vandenbroucke was able to breakaway from the peloton and claim the points in intermediate sprints.
-Nevertheless, González de Galdeano had an excellent Vuelta and raised his profile immeasurably.